Steep Slope Protection

 - East Bradford, London Britain & London Grove Townships have established a Steep Slope Conservation districts, which are an overlay to all other zoning districts.

-- Kennett and North Coventry Townships regulate steep slopes in a comprehensive Natural Resource Protection article in their zoning ordinances.
+- North Coventry Townships regulates steep slopes in a comprehensive Natural Resource Protection article in their zoning ordinances.

 The Pennsylvania Municipalities Planning Code (Act 247) specifically allows for protection of slopes.
 Section 603(b)(5) indicates that "zoning ordinances may permit, prohibit, regulate, restrict and determine...protection and preservation of natural resources".
 Section 605(2)(iii) is more specific, stating that zoning ordinances may regulate, restrict, or prohibit "uses and structures at, along, or near...places of relatively steep slope or grade, or other areas of hazardous geological or topographical features."